 8. You’ll share a locale you love.
 Part of the joy of a destination wedding is showing off a place that has special meaning to you, be it bringing friends and family back to a beloved college campus, sharing where you took your first vacation as a couple or finally going to a locale you’ve always dreamed of visiting.

 9. Flexible timing helps with budgeting.
 You’ll be at your destination for a few days, so work with your vendors to see how timing can trim costs.
 After all, if everyone is already there, you can wed on a Friday, a Sunday or even a Tuesday — what does the day of the week matter in paradise?
 Look at seasonality too.
 Many Caribbean hotels drop their prices dramatically in mid-April; by planning your wedding for May or November, you can get the same great digs for a fraction of the price paid by visitors a few weeks earlier.
 Likewise, mountain resort towns offer big savings in spring and fall.

 10. You can start the honeymoon early.
 Just arriving at your destination is sure to put you in a relaxed mood as the pre-wedding festivities begin.
 Many hotels offer automatic upgrades to the bride and groom on their wedding night, and you may be able to negotiate an extended mini-moon at a reduced rate after the guests have gone home.
 Or head to a nearby resort for a few days of adult-only fun

 Ready to get started?
-Email us at firstname.lastname@example.org.
-Want more to read, check out how to get the destination right with your destination wedding blog post.
+Email us at email@example.com.
+Want more to read, check out Getting your destination wedding right.